Day Trips in Northern Michigan

 What are your favorite things in the area to do?
 “The chocolate tour!”, Asher, June 2018

 Little Traverse Wheelway

 Plan to spend a full day on Mackinac Island.
 Ride the Shepler’s Ferry from Mackinaw City and prepare to take a trip “Somewhere in Time.”
-A great place to enjoy all that northern Michigan has to offer.
-This gem is a perfect day trip that offers a little bit of everything.
-Take a tour around the island by renting bikes (or bringing your own), hiking, or, since automobiles are prohibited on the island, a horse drawn carriage.
+This gem is a perfect day trip that you will never forget.

 Pond Hill Farm